wp-plugins/easy-testimonials/readme.txt

 * Adding a Random Testimonial to Your Sidebar
 * Adding a Random Testimonial to Your Page
 * Outputting a List of Testimonials
+* Outputting a Fading or Sliding Testimonial Widget
 * Displaying an Image with a Testimonial
 * Custom Options Allow You to Link Your Testimonials to a Custom Page, Such As a Product Page
 * Testimonial Categories Allow You To Organize Testimonials in Many Ways!